ibm-cloud-docs/speech-to-text/output.md

 ### Numeric redaction example
 {: #redactionExample}

 The following example requests numeric redaction with a recognition request by setting the `redaction` parameter to `true`.
 Because the request enables redaction, the service implicitly enables smart formatting with the request.
 The service effectively disables the other parameters of the request so that they have no effect: The service returns a single final transcript and recognizes no keywords.
-The following section shows the effects of redaction.

 ```bash
 curl -X POST -u "apikey:{apikey}"